-The free Guide draws from advice to the authors from upwards of 200 doctors and nurses, safety professionals, employers, workers’ compensation professionals, worker advocates, researchers and others.
-The Guide covers safety training, medical care, workers compensation, translation, and free online resources.
-I am the primary author.
-It is available for download at the websites of the Guide’s sponsors.
+The free Guide draws from advice to the authors from upwards of 200 doctors and nurses, safety professionals, employers, workers’ compensation professionals, worker advocates, researchers and others covering safety training, medical care, workers compensation, translation, and free online resources.

 OSHA brought together nearly 1,000 participants to the Houston summit, including Latino workers, community- and faith-based groups, employers, unions, consulates, the medical community, health and safety professionals, and government representatives.

 The "Maquiladora Health & Safety Support Network" is a volunteer network of 400 occupational health and safety professionals who have placed their names on a resource list to provide information, technical assistance and on-site instruction regarding workplace hazards in the 3,000 "maquiladora" (foreign-owned assembly) plants along the U.S.-Mexico border.

 References for Spanish Trainers is a compilation of references outreach trainers will find helpful in developing or conducting their courses